gosexy/rest/README.md

 }
 ```

-all other *verb* functions expect the same three parameters: destination, url
+as you can see `Get()` expects three variables: destination, url address and
-address and parameters.
+parameters.
+The other *verb* functions expect the same variables.

 The destination parameter must be either nil or a pointer to a variable.
 If you
 provide a pointer, `rest` will try to do its best to convert the HTTP request's
 body into the given type.

 The second argument must be a fully qualified URL
-(http://www.example.com/foo/.../bar) and the third argument must be either an
+(`http://www.example.com/foo/.../bar`) and the third argument must be either an
 `url.Values{}` variable or nil if you don't need any parameter to be passed to
 the URL.

 In the following code example, the same request gets converted into different
-kinds of destinations:
+types of destination variables:

 ```go
 // Dumping request response as a byte array.